Your Maine Coon kitten

 The worst thing you can do is take a kitten out of his accustomed environment, put him in a new place with all new smells and stuff and people and within a day or two expose him to a whole slew of strangers - a combination sure to bring on great stress and compromise his immune system, virtually guaranteeing he'd get sick.

 Some kittens are more shy than others.
-I've had kittens who were skittish and shy in the same litter with kittens who would walk right on a person's head the minute a stranger comes through the door - who knows where this aspect of temperament comes from?
+I've had kittens who were skittish and shy in the same litter with kittens who would walk right on a stranger's head the minute that person comes through the door - who knows where this aspect of temperament comes from?

 Your new baby just needs to learn that this is a safe place.
 Don't put too much pressure on the kitten.
-They usually will come out from under the furniture within a day or two because being social cats by nature, they want your companionship.
-Let the kitten learn that it is safe and you'll be rewarded with maybe more attention than you expected.
+They usually will come out from under the furniture within a day or two because being social cats by nature, a Maine Coon wants your companionship.
+Let the kitten learn that it is safe and you'll be rewarded with maybe more attention than you expected ;-)

 THE MAINE COON